-This year, Doxa has released a number of “anniversary” timekeepers that celebrate the brand’s first semicentennial in the business of making professional diving watches.
-While the gorgeous blackfaced Sharkhunter and the silverfaced Searambler attracted their fair share of attention from collectors and, um, more normal enthusiasts alike, it was the DOXA Sub 300 “Black Lung” Limited Edition automatic diving wristwatch that broke the brand’s own sales record with the whole bunch of watches being pre-ordered during the first 24 hours after the registration officially commenced.
+In 2017, Doxa has released several “anniversary” timekeepers that celebrate the brand’s first semicentennial in the business of making professional diving tools.
+While the blackfaced Sharkhunter and the silver-faced Searambler attracted their fair share of attention from collectors and, um, more normal enthusiasts alike, it was the Sub 300 “Black Lung” Limited-Edition automatic diver that broke the brand’s own sales record with the whole bunch being pre-ordered during the first 24 hours after registration officially commenced.

-If you take just a minute or two to explore their web-site, you will see that most -if not all- of their currently available watches are either reissues of or homages to their historic models.
-Using the same signature tonneau-shaped cases and what they like to call “iconic” dwarf hour hand design, they easily manage to give their wristwatches that distinctive appearance that many customers -especially those who already have a Rolex Sub and an Omega Seamaster in their winders- look for while shopping for a new premium-priced diving companion.
+If you take just a minute or two to explore their website, you will see that most -if not all- of their currently available collections are either reissues of, or homages to their historic models.
+Using the same signature tonneau-shaped, deliberately oversized cases and what they like to call “iconic” dwarf hour hand design (in two words: the minutes hand is significantly larger than the hours hand accenting the timekeepers’ primary function of a dive timer,) they manage to give their wristwatches that distinctive appearance that many customers -especially those who already have a Rolex Sub and/or an Omega Seamaster in their winders- look for while shopping for a new premium-priced diving companion that looks “different”.

-Known among enthusiasts as the “Black Lung,” the experimental watch was manufactured at a very low volume (I am not even sure if it ever graduated past the prototype status) and basically introduced that classic exterior design that Doxa divers are mostly associated with these days.
+Known among enthusiasts as the “Black Lung,” the experimental model was manufactured at a low volume (I am not even sure if it ever graduated past the prototype status) and introduced that classic exterior design that Doxa divers are mostly associated with these days.

 Case, Bezel & Strap

-This anniversary edition model reproduces the exterior of the original watch in a faithful fashion, although some things look different (and, truth be told, I am not sure whether I like -or at least okay with- the way the watchmaking specialist decided to pinch pennies on the minor elements described below.)
+This anniversary edition model reproduces the exterior of the original faithfully, although some things look different (and I am not sure whether I like -or at least okay with- the way the watchmaking specialist decided to pinch pennies on the minor elements described below.)

-Comparing the watch to a number of images that I was able to find on the internet, I see that the signature multi-link “bead of rice” bracelet is now more refined, although the trademark tapering that gradually decreases the bracelet’s width from 24 millimeters at the lugs to 22 millimeters at the clasp (the clasp, by the way, features a nice wetsuit extension) is still here.
-The bracelet seems to be identical to the one used in their current “50th Anniversary Collection” line including the SUB 300 Professional -perhaps, the closest thing to that classic 1967 look and you should probably take a look at it if you missed on getting one of the “Black Lung” watches reviewed here-, the dark Sharkhunter, and, of course, the gorgeous Searambler.
+Comparing the “Black Lung” to several images of the historic gadget that I was able to find on the internet, I see that the signature multi-link “beads of rice” bracelet is now more refined, although the trademark tapering that gradually decreases the bracelet’s width from 24 millimeters at the lugs to 22 millimeters at the clasp (the clasp features a nice wetsuit extension) is still here.
+The bracelet seems to be identical to the one used in their current “50th Anniversary Collection” line including the SUB 300 Professional -perhaps, the closest thing to that classic 1967 appearance and you should probably take a look at it if you missed on getting one of the “Black Lungs” reviewed here-, the dark Sharkhunter, and the breathtaking Searambler.

-The two-part unidirectional rotating bezel, too, seems to be slightly different.
-Although the signature “US Navy maximum no decompression limit times” scale is still here, the “feet” markings are not the same starting at 190 and going to 60 FT instead of the more traditional 195 feet to 65: again, it looks like Doxa decided to cut a corner here and re-used bezels that come with their more modern watches (like, for example, this DOXA SUB 600T-Graph diver, although the original silvery gray dot of Superluminova was replaced with more historically correct black one.)
+The two-part unidirectional rotating bezel, too, is slightly different.
+The signature “US Navy maximum no decompression limit times” scale is still here, yet the “feet” markings are not the same starting at “190” and going to “60 FT” instead of the more traditional 195 feet to 65: again, it looks like Doxa decided to cut a corner here and re-used bezels that come with their modern pieces (like, for example, this SUB 600T-Graph diver, although the original silvery gray dot of Superluminova was replaced with a more historically correct black one.)

-Even if it doesn’t look like a big deal -and something tells me that the three hundred lucky guys who bought all individually numbered pieces within first 24 hours after they became available for order weren’t particularly disappointed either-, this is why I prefer to call it an “homage to” rather than a “re-issue of” the original model.
+Even if it doesn’t look like a big deal -and something tells me that the three hundred lucky guys who bought all individually numbered pieces within the first 24 hours weren’t particularly disappointed either-, this is why I prefer to call it an “homage to” rather than a “re-issue of” the original model.

-Like the original (or at least very close it,) the gadget measures just 42.50 millimeters wide and is only 13.40 millimeters thick (the case itself is just 12.40 mm from top to bottom with an extra millimeter added by the sapphire “bubble”) making it not only relatively light, but also more convenient to wear with casual clothing.
-Machined from the same block of steel as the rest of the body, the integrated lugs are, too, relatively short not adding much to the overall length of the case, so even persons with narrow wrists will probably find the watch fitting.
+Like the original (or at least close to it,) the gadget measures just 42.50 millimeters wide and is only 13.40 millimeters thick (the case itself is just 12.40 mm from top to bottom with an extra millimeter added by the sapphire “bubble”) making it not only relatively light but also more convenient to wear with casual clothing.
+Machined from the same block of steel as the rest of the body, the integrated lugs are, too, relatively short not adding much to the overall length of the case: even persons with narrow wrists will probably find the watch fitting.

-The setting/winding crown is a bit on a smaller size, but seems to offer good grip.
-The only problem that I see here is that, protruding from the side of the case by some 1/10th of an inch, the crown doesn’t look like it is adequately protected from an accidental bump, although, being a screw-down one, it probably won’t transfer the shock to the movement itself, which is a relief.
+The setting/winding crown is on a smaller size but offers a good grip.
+The only problem that I see here is that protruding from the side of the case by some 1/10th of an inch, the crown isn’t adequately protected from an accidental bump, although, being a screw-down one, it probably won’t transfer the shock to the movement itself, which is a relief.

 I wasn’t able to find information regarding the 1967 model’s mechanical guts.
-Its closest relative -a 1967 Vintage DOXA SS SUB 300T Searambler– appeared to be powered by caliber ETA 2472 and that makes me fairly confident that the original Sub 300 “Black Lung” was animated by the same movement: after all, when you have a stash of ready to case calibers and a bunch of workers trained to handle them in an efficient fashion, why would you experiment with other movements?
-I mean, those were 1960s: people buying mass-produced luxury watches weren’t as obsessed wondering what kind of Swiss made mechanism defines them as persons, were they?
+Its closest relative -a 1967 Vintage DOXA SS SUB 300T Searambler– appeared to be powered by caliber ETA 2472 and that makes me fairly confident that the original Sub 300 “Black Lung” was animated by the same movement: after all, when you have a stash of ready to case calibers and a team of workers trained to handle them efficiently, why would you experiment with other movements?
+I mean, those were the 1960s: people buying mass-produced luxury watches weren’t as obsessed wondering what kind of Swiss-made mechanism defines them as persons, were they?

-Of course, these days the ETA 2472 calibers are in short supply while serious independent watchmakers still have plenty of perfectly good ETA 2824-2 movements lying in their storage facilities just waiting to be re-finished, oiled, cased, and sold at a nice premium.
+These days the ETA 2472 calibers are in short supply while serious independent brands still have plenty of perfectly good ETA 2824-2 movements lying in their storage facilities just waiting to be re-finished, oiled, cased, and sold at a nice premium.

-Some of them, like the one DOXA decided to use here, even have a stock of COSC-certified chronometer-grade versions of the calibers that seem to be the perfect choice for this particular homage: with the mechanism featuring the same casing diameter as the older engine, the stainless steel case of the new watch fits the caliber like the proverbial glove.
+Some of them, like the one DOXA decided to use here, even have a stock of COSC-certified chronometer-grade versions of the calibers that are a perfect choice for this particular homage: with the mechanism featuring the same casing diameter as the older engine, the new stainless steel case fits the caliber like the proverbial glove.
 What’s even more important, it allowed the Swiss watchmaker to leave the proportions of the dial virtually intact (see below.)

-WorldWatchReview.com may not be as old as Doxa, but this next April 2018 this blog will celebrate its first decade in business and I must admit that, after all these years spent describing the industry workhorse’s outstanding dependability, bullet-proof reliability, and, of course, its impressive accuracy, the routine starts to feel sort of old.
-So, I’ll just summarize it briefly: if you are looking for a Swiss made mechanical timekeeper that is powered by a self-winding movement and you can’t afford a Rolex, a watch powered by an ETA 2824-2 -especially if it is manufactured by a reputable brand that doesn’t cut corners when it comes to quality control and is willing to invest some cash to properly adjust it before shipment- is probably the next best thing here.
+WorldWatchReview.com may not be as old as Doxa, but next April 2018 this blog will celebrate its first decade in business and I must admit that, after all these years spent praising the industry workhorse’s outstanding dependability, bullet-proof reliability, and impressive accuracy, the routine starts to feel old.
+So, I’ll just summarize it: if you are looking for a luxury mechanical timekeeper that is powered by a self-winding movement and you can’t afford a Rolex, a watch powered by an ETA 2824-2 -especially if it is manufactured by a reputable brand that doesn’t cut corners when it comes to quality control and is willing to invest some cash to properly adjust it before shipment- is the next best thing here.

-Doxa has a reputation of just such brand: their wristwatches are usually very accurate right out of the box and don’t need to be taken to a service person right away just to get them more or less usable (which is often the case with self-winding watches in sub-$700 category,) so in this respect you are probably all set.
+Doxa has a reputation of just such brand: their wristwatches are usually accurate right out of the box and don’t need to be taken to a service person right away just to get them more or less usable (which is often the case with self-winding watches in the sub-$700 category,) so in this respect, you are all set.

 Dial & Legibility

-The most prominent thing about the Sub 300’s dial -besides the signature “Black Lung” logo that is placed at its historic place between 7 and 8 o’clock- is, of course, the iconic “dwarf” hour hand: a design that the Swiss brand has been using for the last fifty years or so.
+The most prominent thing about the Sub 300’s dial -besides the “Black Lung” logo that is placed at its historic place between 7 and 8 o’clock- is the iconic “dwarf” hour hand: a design that the Swiss brand has been using for the last fifty years or so.

-I mean, consider this: while you are deep underwater studying some coral reef or exploring a Nazi battleship sunk by an Allied submarine more than seventy years ago somewhere in the Atlantic ocean, what’s more important to you?
-Time before supper or, perhaps, an approximate amount of air left in your scuba tanks?
+Consider this: while you are deep underwater studying some coral reef or exploring a Nazi battleship sunk by an Allied submarine more than seventy years ago somewhere in the Atlantic ocean, what’s more important to you?
+The time before supper or, perhaps, an approximate amount of air left in your scuba tanks?

-Some persons may also be not particularly happy with the way its “double bubble” sapphire crystal (yep, they decided to replace the original “plexi” organic glass with a bit more “luxurious” material for this watch) distorts the dial at certain angles, but, when buying a professional-grade diver that is designed to withstand great pressure, that sort of comes with the territory and should be considered as a feature, not a bug.
+You may also be not particularly happy with the way its “double bubble” sapphire crystal (yep, they decided to replace the original “Plexi” organic glass with a more “luxurious” material for this watch) distorts the dial at certain angles, but, when buying a professional-grade diver that is designed to withstand great pressure, that comes with the territory and should be considered as a feature, not a bug.

 Pricing & Availability

-When DOXA’s PR department first disseminated news release regarding their upcoming re-issue, they offered an incredibly attractive price of just $2590 for those lucky three hundred persons who were willing to pre-order the watch and, in my opinion, that was very good news.
-The bad news, however, was that the watch sold-out faster (well, figuratively speaking) than an iPhone X: it took the Swiss watchmaker less than 24 hours to make $777,000 USD almost out of thin air.
+When DOXA’s PR department first disseminated a news release regarding their then-upcoming re-issue, they offered an attractive price of just $2590 for those lucky three hundred persons who were willing to pre-order the limited-edition version.
+That was good news.
+The bad news, however, was that the Sub 300 “Black Lung” was sold out faster (figuratively speaking) than an iPhone X: it took Doxaless than 24 hours to make $777,000 almost out of thin air.
 Just like that.

-It’s hard to predict how their resale price will behave after the first initial spike of interest from enthusiasts who didn’t make it to place their orders in time gradually wears out: I still think that the watch is a bit overpriced for what it has to offer, but, truth be told, I really do envy the guys who managed to lay their hands on one of these orange-faced beauties.
+It’s hard to predict how their resale price will behave after the first initial spike of interest from enthusiasts gradually wears out: I still think that the limited edition is overpriced for what it has to offer, but I do envy the guys who managed to lay their hands on one of these orange-faced beauties.

 Build quality: 5/5